Deaths of the Neville-Lake children: Aftermath

-In November 2018, after two years of imprisonment, Muzzo applied for parole and was subsequently denied for reasons including a lack of insight into his drinking habits and the risk they pose to others.
+In November 2018, after two years of imprisonment, Muzzo applied for parole, which was subsequently denied for reasons including a lack of insight into his drinking habits and the risk they posed to others.
 The Parole Board of Canada stated that Muzzo intentionally failed to disclose information about his previous interactions with law enforcement, including his 2012 arrest, in an attempt to present himself as a "modest and responsible drinker who had simply made a terrible mistake on the day of the fatal collision".

 In April 2020, after four years of imprisonment, Muzzo was granted day parole.
 He was then granted six more months of day parole in November 2020.

 In February 2021, after nearly 5 years of imprisonment, Muzzo was released and granted full parole.
 Muzzo's full parole came with several conditions, including barring him from entering Brampton and York Region.
 He was also forbidden from any contact with the victims' families and barred from drinking alcohol or visiting drinking establishments.
 The parole board believed there were legitimate concerns regarding the potential for unintended victim contact.

 Petition to remove Muzzo name

 Cortellucci Vaughan Hospital, which features a tower bearing the Muzzo family name and offers mental health services.

 After Muzzo's release, a petition was launched to remove Muzzo's name and pictures from various organizations, including the University of Toronto, which has the Muzzo Family Alumni Hall, Cortellucci Vaughan Hospital, and the Hospital for Sick Children.
 Muzzo's family, which had an estimated wealth of $1.8 billion, provided donations to these organizations.
-The petition accumulated more than 3,000 signatures in less than 24 hours, but all of the organizations refused to remove any references to Muzzo's name or his picture.
+The petition accumulated more than 3,000 signatures in less than 24 hours, but all the organizations refused to remove any references to Muzzo's name or his picture.

+In Mississauga, Marco Muzzo Memorial Woods was renamed to Marco Muzzo Sr. Memorial Woods, in order to clarify that it was a tribute to Muzzo's grandfather, Marco Muzzo Sr.

 Death of Edward Lake

-The day after Father's Day on June 20, 2022, the children's father, Edward Lake, was found deceased at his home, with his death being ruled a suicide.
+The day after Father's Day on June 20, 2022, the children's father, Edward Lake, was found deceased at his home, with his death ruled a suicide.

 The preceding day, police officers interacted with Lake at his home to investigate an altercation.
 Police arrived and became involved in a separate altercation with Lake, resulting in a taser being deployed.
 Lake was arrested and charged with one count of assault.
 Lake was later taken to the hospital, where he was assessed and released.

-Lake said in a statement at Muzzo's sentencing that he had suffered from suicidal thoughts and anxiety since the crash.
+Lake had said in a statement at Muzzo's sentencing that he had suffered from suicidal thoughts and anxiety since the crash.

-After Lake's death, there were renewed calls for organizations which have received donations from Muzzo's family to remove the name from their facilities.
+After Lake's death, there were renewed calls for organizations which had received donations from Muzzo's family to remove the name from their facilities.
 All organizations again refused.